SENSUIKAN!

 [5] Japanese sources claim the midget submarine's crew scuttled her after the B-25 attacks.

 [6] In 1987, divers from MV TELITA are exploring the wreck of a sunken WW2 armed freighter off Three Islands Harbor, N of New Hanover Island.
 The freighter is lying on its starboard side covered in sea fans and soft corals in 22 m of water.
-One of the TELITA divers swims out from the wreck – straight into a Japanese midget submarine.
+One of TELITA divers swims out from the wreck – straight into midget submarine HA-52.
 The submarine is intact and sits upright only 50m from the freighter’s main masts.
 Salvagers had come and gone, but never suspected it was there.
 TELITA’s divers inspect the periscope, the twin counter rotating propellers and the empty twin torpedo tubes and open the hatch, which is not locked down.
 The slimmest diver is rigged with a line, torch and long hose and sent in.
 She gets to the bottom of the ladder and can see the sub is empty.

 Midget Submarine sunk off New Hanover